Guiding Responsible Purchasing with Integrity, Structure, and Service

 Avoid accepting gifts or inducements

-Treat all vendors equitably
+Treat all vendors consistently

-Current Bids & Vendor Access
+Current Bids and Vendor Access

 All purchases and contracts must comply with Board policies, administrative procedures, and all applicable laws.